pepeiborra/gc-benchmarks/blog.md

 ## Benchmarking performance

-In my benchmarks, the incremental collector did not have any impact on the run time.
+As far as I can see, the incremental collector does not have any impact on the run time.
 If you think this is too good to be true, that makes two of us.
 I repeated the benchmarks several times, and run times were consistently similar for both collectors.
-It seems that the mark&sweep collector is able to perform the sweeping phase in parallel using a second core of the CPU, thereby negating the locality advantages enjoyed by the copying collector.
+It seems that the mark&sweep collector is able to perform the sweeping phase in parallel using a second core of the CPU, thereby negating the costs and any disadvantages due to lower cache locality.
+The graph below shows the runtimes for each collector per dataset size:

 ![][runtimes]